Attracting & Retaining Clients

 2. Identify Which Clients To Ask For Referrals

 Not every client is the right fit for a referral ask.
-You want to target happy, loyal clients who already love what you do and would naturally recommend you.
+You want to target happy, loyal clients who are aligned with your values, love what you do, and would naturally recommend you.

 The best time to ask is right after a "happy moment."
 That might be after a great session, when they rebook enthusiastically, or when they give you positive feedback.
 Practice management software can help by automatically identifying clients who've reached a certain number of appointments and haven't been asked recently.